Schoolyard Improvement Projects

 Visit the City of Austin's online search engine and enter any keywords relevant to your project (bees, trees, domestic animals, cisterns, etc.).
 The applicant is responsible for ensuring the project meets all city regulations, codes, and ordinances.

-• School Park, also known as a Joint-Use Site, is an outdoor space at a school that is available to the public during non-school hours through an agreement between the City of Austin (COA) and AISD.
-They are co-owned and co-managed between both AISD and COA.
-Because of the co-ownership, requests for improvements must be approved by both AISD and COA.
+• A School Park, also known as a Joint-Use Site is an outdoor space at a school that is co-owned by the City of Austin and AISD.
+They are co-owned and co-managed between both entities.
+Because of the co-ownership, requests for improvements must be approved by both AISD and the City of Austin.

-• Please check whether your school is a Joint-Use Site.
-If so, you will need to submit a Community Activated Park Project (CAPP) and a Schoolyard Improvement Project (SIP) request form.
+• Please check whether your school is an AISD and City of Austin Parks & Recreation Joint-Use Site.
+If so, you will also need to submit a Community Activated Park Project (CAPP) and an AISD New Project Request Form

-• The signed Agreement Between the City of Austin and the Austin Independent School District Regarding Development and Shared Use of Jointly Owned Facilities, Ground Improvements, and Open Spaces is available here.
+• You may view the signed Agreement Between the City of Austin and the Austin Independent School District Regarding Development and Shared Use of Jointly Owned Facilities, Ground Improvements, and Open Spaces.